Mick Haley: 2001–2017: USC

 Despite finishing the 2017 season with a 25–10 record and ranked 14th nationally, USC announced on Dec.
 16, 2017 that Haley would not be returning for the 2018 season, ending his 17-year career at the school.
 Haley subsequently retained legal counsel to pursue an age discrimination complaint against USC.
 Donna Heinel, former associate athletic director in charge of women's sports, has been indicted for accepting $1.3 million in bribes to accept non athletes as athletes.
 She allegedly tried to cut the slots on the roster of the women's volleyball by one in order to sell the slot and when Mick refused dismissed him at the end of the season and told him his time had come and gone (too old).
 Despite the admissions scandal at USC costing Mick Haley his position, he has indicated an interest in continuing his coaching career at another school.
+Haley and USC reached a confidential settlement in December 2023.